dpreussler/clean-simple-calendar/README.md

 This one is
 * a simple view, not a fragment
 * item layout xml provided by developer, not incliuded
-* supports adding custom view holder and adapters but not needed.
 * no multiselect
 * supports i8n by different starting days of week
+* supports adding custom view holder and adapters but not needed (see styled_sample)
 * no right-to-left for now

 It is just the month widget, no navigation or similar.